jiahan-wu/swift-text-to-xml/README.md

 # txt2xml

-`txt2xml` is a CLI tool designed to streamline the process of preparing text documents for large language model (LLM) prompts, particularly for models with extended context windows like Claude 3.
+`txt2xml` is a CLI tool designed to streamline the process of preparing text documents for large language model (LLM) prompts.

 ## Usage